If you have never visited Newborough Beach and Llanddwyn Island, then you're in for a treat.

 The walk to Llanddwyn Island (or Ynys Llanddwyn to give it it’s Welsh name) will take about 30-45 minutes at a gentle walking pace, and it is well worth the walk.

 The island has several beautiful coves, as well as shingle and sandy beaches together with incredible views.
 A variety of seabirds can be spotted from the island, as well as the seals – heads bobbing in the water, or basking on the nearby rocks.
-If you’re lucky, you may also spot dolphns or even the occasional Minke Whale
+If you're lucky, you may also spot dolphins or even the occasional Minke Whale.

 There are two towers on the island, the larger original lighthouse and the smaller which is a day-mark, marking the entrance to Pilot's Cove and which now displays the light.
 Wild ponies graze on the island throughout the year.

 To reach Newborough Beach, turn left out of Cerrig y Barcud, and head up to the main Newborough Road at the top of the lane.
 Turn left and follow this road for about 5 minutes until you come into the small village of Newborough (Niwbwrch).
-Turn left at the crossroads (by the Post Office), and after around ½ mile you’ll reach a toll barrier.
-Pay £3, and then drive through the forest to the main car park.
+Turn left at the crossroads (signed Traeth / Beach), and after around ½ mile you’ll reach a toll barrier.
+Pay £4, and then drive through the forest to the main car park.
 Park up and walk through the dunes to the beach.

 There are toilets and showers in the car park, and during the summer months you will usually find ice cream and snack stalls.
 Wrap up warm on winter days – whilst the wind blowing in from the sea makes the beach the ideal spot for kite surfing and a whole host of other lesser known sports, it can certainly take your breath away!